top of page

 More expensive

-By all accounts, the Propex HS2211 is an excellent heater, however it is less popular than the Propex HS2000.
+By all accounts, the Propex HS2211 is an excellent heater, but is less popular than the Propex HS2000.

 Propex HS2000 vs. HS2800